ErezStu/Angular-Customers-List/README.md

-to run this app, you need to:
+To run this app, you need to:

 Download the entire folder.